xigh/rs8086/README.md

 - [ ] add a debugger
 - [ ] add a disassembler
 - [ ] add an assembler

+- [ ] add support for the 8087 FPU
+- [ ] add support for the 80186/80286/80386/80486 ???
+- [ ] add emulation of the 8086 BIOS and XT hardware, until it can run DOS programs
+- [ ] make it work on Raspberry Pi Pico (2 with RP2350/RISC-V) boards

 ## License